Yoga Styles

 Vinyasa

 Vinyasa classes utilize smoothly flowing and consist of a series of poses that will teach you to coordinate with the flow of your breath.
 Vinyasa movements cultivate balance, stability, flexibility, and vigor.
 Breath awareness and coordination are carried throughout the practice as the asana ebbs and flows between effort and ease.
 Because vinyasa practice puts a strong focus on sun salutations, most vinyasa classes will focus heavily on this sequence.
-The continuous movement of vinyasa reflects the impermanence of all forms and the necessity of accepting change to achieve balance and completeness
+The continuous movement of vinyasa reflects the impermanence of all forms and the necessity of accepting change to achieve balance and completeness.

 Align & Flow